QUASAR: A Universal Autonomous System for Atomistic Simulation and a Benchmark of Its Capabilities: System Architecture and Methods

 Planning is the most critical stage of the system, as it explicitly defines the Operator's scope of action and establishes the core principles guiding execution.
 For complex computational chemistry objectives, the direct plan from the Strategist may occasionally overlook key considerations or domain-specific cues.
 This plan can in turn lead the Operator toward suboptimal or inappropriate actions.
 For example, in a multi-stage free energy or adsorption workflow, a plan may omit prerequisite equilibration steps which can potentially lead to physically inconsistent or unreliable results.
 Therefore, to maintain high-quality plan generation, we adopted a double-pass planning mechanism: an initial plan produced by the Strategist is subjected to a second-pass review that explicitly checks missing elements before execution.

 QUASAR also incorporates an iterative feedback loop with optional human-in-the-loop (HITL) integration to address scenarios where ``one-shot'' generation falls short of the scientific objective.
 After a completed run, researchers may either trigger an automated improvement cycle or provide specific insights.
-This prompts the Strategist to shift from a generative role to a diagnostic one, critically analyzing the previous outputs to propose targeted improvements or corrections.
+The number of automated iterations can be preconfigured, which allows fully autonomous optimization without requiring continuous manual oversight.
+This shifts the Strategist from a generative role to a diagnostic one, critically analyzing the previous outputs to propose targeted improvements or corrections.

 To further align planning with diverse research objectives, the Strategist is regulated by two user-adjustable parameters: Granularity and Accuracy.
 Granularity controls task decomposition depth (number of tasks), determining how frequently evaluation and context compression occur.
 Finer granularity enables more frequent checkpoints but may introduce unnecessary fragmentation for straightforward tasks, while coarser granularity reduces overhead for simpler workflows.
-Accuracy balances computational cost against precision: ``eco'' mode employs computationally efficient methods for rapid screening, whereas ``pro'' mode applies rigorous approaches for high-accuracy results at the expense of increased computation time.
+Accuracy balances computational cost against precision: ``eco'' mode employs computationally efficient methods for rapid screening, ``standard'' mode provides a balanced approach between speed and accuracy, and ``pro'' mode applies rigorous methods for high-accuracy results at the expense of increased computation time.
 These parameters enable QUASAR to dynamically adapt its planning and memory architecture to specific research needs.
 Straightforward tasks such as variable-cell (VC) relaxation in Quantum ESPRESSO benefit from low granularity settings, avoiding redundant task fragmentation and evaluations that would otherwise degrade execution efficiency.
 This flexibility allows researchers to optimize the balance between thoroughness and computational economy based on their specific objectives.